Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

 There are many ways to search for \thopt{} that generally trade between speed and accuracy.
-More advanced techniques will allow one to converge upon the ground truth values even with a broad and imprecise \ptheta.
-Our simple search method performed well for all our experimental variations, but was affected by the broadest \ptheta{} distributions.
-One may need a more advanced method for such broader distributions.
-In order to calculate the precision of \thopt{} one must find the hyper curve in $\boldsymbol{\Theta}$ space with minimal precision, as outlined in Ref.~\cite{cumpson.HiDimError.1992}.
+Our simple search method performed well for all our experimental variations when there were sufficient samples in \ptheta, which depends on width of \ptheta.
+For \ptheta{} distributions sufficiently broader than ours, one may need a more advanced method.
+To calculate the precision of \thopt{} one must find the hyper curve in $\boldsymbol{\Theta}$ space with minimal precision, as outlined in Ref.~\cite{cumpson.HiDimError.1992}.